 Las Vegas, best known for its glamorous and glitzy nightlife, is an international gambling mecca.
-The city’s tolerance for the adult entertainment found in its casino-hotels has earned it the moniker ‘Sin City’.
+The city’s tolerance for the adult entertainment found in its casino-hotels has earned it the name ‘Sin City’.

-Beyond the bling of the The Strip and Downtown, however, you’ll find green belts and park settings scattered throughout valley neighborhoods, with walking trails, bike paths, playgrounds and tennis courts, water features, rock-climbing walls, and lakes and ponds ripe for fishing.
+Beyond the bling of the Strip, however, you’ll find green belts and park settings scattered throughout valley neighbourhoods with walking trails, bike paths, playgrounds and tennis courts, water features, rock-climbing walls, lakes and ponds ripe for fishing.

 Family-centric activities can be found just about anywhere.
 These, coupled with Vegas’ open vistas, blue skies, the night-time views provided by the lights on the Strip, its dry summer heat and warm evenings, deliver a positive city living experience.